 Gets the thumbs up from Allure, but we found it took a few layers to get the full effect.

-Giorgio Armani Eyes To Kill Mascara $32 on Sephora
+- Giorgio Armani Eyes to Kill ($32 on Sephora)

 A new mascara that gives a dramatic look.
 It’s not for the faint of heart.

 - Chantecaille Faux Cils Mascara ($53 on Amazon)

 This formula’s new lash-growth peptide technology can help stimulate lash growth by 25 percent in just two weeks of daily use, but that length doesn’t come cheap at $40 a tube.

 Some love this formula for softly highlighting the little lashes on the bottom row, but other people think two mascaras is one too many.

 - Benefit Cosmetics Badgal Lash Mascara ($31 on Amazon)